 Channeling OCD and Addictive Behavior into a Positive Endeavor

-Getting back to the rabbit hole that was my summer of 2019…
+Getting back to the rabbit hole that was 2019…

 Besides, in previous (normal) years most of the early blooming wildflowers have already gone to seed by mid-June.
 So, I had written the whole wildflower hunt off thinking I was late to the party.

 At the beginning of July, however, I noticed there were only a few people who had been posting wildflower identifications to the Tahoe Wildflower Big Year project.
-And, I had actually taken photos of many of those same flowers for my own records.
+And, I had actually taken photos of many of those same flowers for my own records (while on short hikes around my home, for example).

 Maybe I wasn’t so late, I thought.